Technical vs Fundamental Analysis in Forex

 Rachel had been trading forex for a few months and was struggling to find a strategy that worked for her.
 She relied on technical analysis on pairs like EURUSD, GBP pairs at first, carefully studying charts and looking for patterns.
 But she often missed the bigger picture and found herself entering at the wrong times.
 On the advice of a trading mentor, she started incorporating fundamental analysis as well.

 Now Rachel analyzes economic reports, interest rate changes, and geopolitical events to understand the overall market sentiment.
 She uses technical tools for timing trade entries and exits.
-The combination of technical and fundamental analysis has improved Rachel’s trading results tremendously.
+The combination of technical and fundamental analysis in forex has improved Rachel’s trading results tremendously.
 She finally feels like she has a complete trading approach.

 When it comes to trading in the foreign exchange market and currency pairs like GBP pairs or EURUSD, there are two primary methods traders use to make decisions: